-In the third quarter of 2001, management of Willis Group Holdings determined that it was probable that the maximum performance condition would be attained.
+On September 30, 2001, management of Willis Group Holdings determined that it was probable that the maximum performance condition would be attained.
 Accordingly, compensation expense of \$18 million (\$15 million, net of tax) has been recognized in the three month period ended March 31, 2002 based on the 11.2 million performance options outstanding at that date, a market price of \$24.70 and an average elapsed performance period of 72%.